In this article:

 This article describes how to activate the Google Analytics 4 integration to start tracking your online publications.
-The main focus of the article is to track the online publications in the same GA4 property that is tracking your website (cross domain tracking).
-Doing so will preserve Google's capabilities to allocate sales to the original source of traffic.
-It also supports building catalog-specific audiences and leverage GA4's predictive insights to learn more about catalog readers' shopping behavior.
+Following these instructions will have the online publications tracked in the same Data stream that is tracking your website.
+This cross-domain configuration is recommended by Google as it helps preserve user journeys.
+It also supports building catalog-specific audiences to understand how online publications drive conversion and leverage GA4's predictive insights.

 For Google Analytics to track online publications, embedded on your site, it needs the domain of both the website and publication to match.